katlegomashishi/get_next_line/README.md

 # Get_Next_Line

-The aim of this project was to code  function that returns a line
+The aim of this project was to create a  function that returns a line

 ending with a newline, read from a file descriptor.